You want smart political talk without the meltdowns?

 Pleasure and privilege to talk to you.

-I'll tell you this fast because I know you're short time.
+I'll say this fast because I know you're short of time.

-Listen, these guys, all this health care staff, they've all got it wrong.
+Listen, these guys, all this healthcare stuff, they've all got it wrong.

-They're all just the they're they're missing the the point.
+They're all just, they're missing the point, the whole thing.

-They're trying to worry so much about how many people get insured, so many people are insured, so many people are insured.
+They're trying to worry so much about how many people are getting insured.

 And that's rampant throughout this.